Needle Exchange: Find a Program

 What Is a Needle Exchange Program?

-Needle exchange programs—which are also known as syringe services programs or needle-syringe programs—provide new and sterile syringes to drug users.
+Needle exchange programs—which are also known as syringe services programs or needle-syringe programs—provide new and sterile syringes to individuals who use drugs.

 Some programs also offer medical treatment for infectious diseases, substance use disorder treatment referrals, naloxone treatment, and enrollment in health care plans.2

-Needle exchange programs can also help get users into treatment and help prevent overdoses through education and teaching users how to respond to an overdose.
+Needle exchange programs can also help get individuals into treatment and help prevent overdoses through education and teaching how to respond to an overdose.

 Needle Exchange Services